-Note that this may not be a completely comprehensive list.
+Note that this may not be a completely comprehensive travel checklist.
 We are not responsible for omissions.

 This is the most obvious, but also the most stressful.
-I have the most difficult time figuring out exactly how much I need to bring.
+I have the most difficult time figuring out exactly how much I need to bring on my vacation.
 It’s a delicate balance between packing every single thing you may possibly need and keeping your bags lightweight.

 Before you start packing, take a look at the weather for your upcoming vacation.
 If you are going to multiple destinations, make sure that you check each spot.
 I remember going to Hawaii and San Francisco on our honeymoon, and completely forgetting that San Francisco weather can be chilly.
 I ended up adding a few San Francisco sweatshirts to my wardrobe during that trip!

-We have vacation packing lists here that you can download.
-These may not include everything that you need, but they should be a good start.
+We have travel ultimate packing lists here that you can download.
+These vacation packing checklists may not include everything that you need, but they should be a good start.
 If you are traveling to Europe, you can check out our Europe packing list with some additional items to bring.
+Our travel packing lists are separated based upon the type of trip you are taking (with different lists for a beach vacation, theme park vacation, and city vacation).

 If you take medication, make sure you refill your prescription before leaving.
 If you need a prescription for the refill, you’ll want to make sure you have plenty of time to talk to your doctor.